LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-mvc.rst

 -------------

 At this point, all autograding tests should be passing.
 To be sure, right-click on the ``org.launchcode.techjobs.mvc`` package in ``src/test/java`` and select *Run tests in...* If any test fails, evaluate the failure/error message and go back to fix your code.

+You might also want to check your app's behavior against that of `our demo app <https://quiet-ravine-03237.herokuapp.com/>`_.

 How to Submit
 --------------